Thailand and Bali Experience

 *We recommend you pack a pair of sturdy trainers or walking boots for this part of the trip.
 Bamboo rafting will depend on weather conditions.

-Our next stop is the undisputedly beautiful island of Koh Phi Phi – the island location used in the film The Beach.
+Our next stop is the undisputedly beautiful island of Koh Phi Phi.
 Chill out in true island style and enjoy soaking up the sunshine.
-The next day we'll hit the waves with an island boat tour, stopping for a snorkelling session before visiting the famous Maya Bay.
+While we’re here, we’ll walk up to the island’s best viewpoint and hit the waves with an island boat tour, stopping to snorkel at some beautiful locations.

 Set sail for Ang Thong National Marine Park and get to tour some of the 42 islets in this beautiful archipelago.
 You'll get the opportunity to swim through the tropic waters of the marine park, getting up close to some amazing marine life and getting full view of the spectacular and colourful surroundings.

 Arriving on Koh Tao, we’ll head straight to our resort near Sairee Beach to get settled in before heading out to the beach or ordering a few drinks beside the pool.
-On day 27 we'll get to head out in the boat to visit scenic Koh Ngan Yuan, with some snorkelling and kayaking in between.
-Day 28 is yours to do as you like with.
+Relax, unwind, and round off the trip with another epic beach party.

 Today is our last day in Thailand so, once you've checked out of the accommodation, make your own way back to Bangkok.

-Thai Experience 2019 - If you are travelling in 2019 you will follow a slightly different itinerary for the Thai Experience.
-Your Thai Experience will last 25 days and end on Koh Tao.
-Contact a travel adviser for more information.
+Thai Experience 2018 - If you are travelling in 2018 you will follow a slightly different itinerary for the Thai Experience and will last 29 days.
+Please contact us for details.

 Thailand to Bali

 When your Thai Experience tour comes to an end, you’ll need to get yourself over to Indonesia, arranging your flight into Denpasar Airport (DPS).
-In some cases, your Bali itinerary won’t begin for a couple of days, so you can either spend some free time in Thailand, or get to Bali nice and early.
+In some cases, your Bali itinerary won’t begin for a few days, so you can either spend some free time in Thailand or get to Bali nice and early.

 Either option is fine; staying in Bangkok you’ll get to do the touristy, sightseeing sorts of activities, not to mention the chance of picking up plenty of trinkets and holiday memorabilia to remind you of your trip, or if you want to wind down before embarking on further adventures, Bali is a pretty chilled place for a bit of beachside relaxation and self-bronzing.